 Any budgets assigned to you will represent how much you can spend for different purposes.
 If you have more than one budget, you can instantly change which budget is assigned to your card via your dashboard or app, and spend up to that particular budget limit.
 If you need another budget at any point in the future, please read How do I create or request a budget?.

 Step 4: Manage your expenses

 Once you start using your Brex card (be it a physical card, a virtual card, or budget card), your transactions will reflect in your history in both the Brex app and dashboard.
-Your admin may require you to attach receipts and/or memos to your expenses — or, even if they don’t, you might prefer to do this yourself for organization purposes.
+Your account or card admin may require you to attach receipts and/or memos to your expenses — or, even if they don’t, you might prefer to do this yourself for organization purposes.

 Step 5: Manage your direct reports’ expenses

 If you’re a manager, account admin, or card admin that’s been designated as the approver for other team members’ transactions, you can monitor any inbound requests from the Inbox page of your dashboard.
 This includes reviewing expenses, bill payment drafts, and higher budget limit requests.

 Reimbursements (domestic or global) refer to business expenses that you make on a personal card which you can request be paid back.
 Repayments are personal expenses you make on your Brex card that you subsequently pay your company back for.